Gear Reviews8 min read

 3. West Paw Zogoflex Hurley (Best for Fetch)

-Most tough chew toys are not great for fetch because they are too heavy or do not bounce well.
+Most tough chew toys are terrible for fetch.
+They're either too heavy or they land with a loud thud.
 The West Paw Hurley solves that problem.
-Made from Zogoflex, a proprietary material that is BPA-free, non-toxic, and FDA-compliant, the Hurley is light enough to throw but durable enough to withstand aggressive chewing.
+It's made from their proprietary Zogoflex material (which is BPA-free and non-toxic).
+It's light enough to throw but tough enough to survive Maple's jaws.

 West Paw backs this toy with a one-time replacement guarantee.
-If your dog destroys it, they will replace it once.
+If your dog wrecks it, they'll replace it once.

-Why it works: The bone shape is easy for dogs to pick up, and the material has enough flex to be satisfying to chew without breaking apart.
-It floats, too, making it suitable for water play.
+Why it works: The bone shape is easy to carry.
+The material has enough flex to be satisfying without breaking apart.
+It floats, too.
+I throw it for Maple at the river all summer.

-Best for: Active dogs who need a toy that handles both fetch and chewing sessions.
+Best for: Active dogs who need a toy for both fetch and chewing.

 Sizes available: Small, Large, X-Large

-Buy the West Paw Zogoflex Hurley on Amazon
+Buy the West Paw Zogoflex Toppl on Amazon

 4. Benebone Wishbone (Best Flavored Chew)

-The Benebone Wishbone is infused with real food flavors (bacon, chicken, or peanut) throughout the entire toy -- not just a surface coating that wears off.
-The wishbone shape gives dogs multiple grip points and makes it easy for them to hold with their paws while chewing.
+The Benebone Wishbone is infused with real food flavors.
+Think bacon, chicken, or peanut.
+The flavor runs through the entire toy (not just a surface coating that wears off).
+The shape gives dogs multiple grip points to hold it with their paws.

-Best for: Dogs who lose interest in plain rubber toys and need a flavor incentive to stay engaged.
+Best for: Dogs who get bored of plain rubber and need a flavor incentive.

-Important: Benebone is a chew toy, not an edible treat.
-Replace it when pieces start to break off or the ends become sharp.
+Important: This is a chew toy, not an edible treat.
+Replace it when pieces start to break off or the ends get sharp.

 Sizes available: Petite, Small, Medium, Large, Giant